dhanishahammedmv/summer-iitb-pb-24/README.md

 The main focus was on Accelerated Alternating Minimization (AAM), an algorithm that integrates Alternating Minimization with Nesterov’s Momentum.
 I analyzed its theoretical convergence properties, studied the impact of momentum on alternating minimization, and conducted empirical evaluations against standard optimizers.
 The work examined AAM in both convex and non-convex settings, demonstrating its potential for faster and more stable convergence.

-Work Summary
+Work Summary:

 • Explored optimization algorithms for regression and classification problems.

-•Implemented a wide range of optimizers and compared their convergence behavior.
+• Implemented a wide range of optimizers and compared their convergence behavior.

 • Studied the effects of learning rate, gradient noise, and problem type (convex vs non-convex) on training.

 • Applied the methods to the Iris dataset and synthetic regression tasks.

-Implemented Algorithms
+Implemented Algorithms:

 • Gradient Descent (GD)